amirgamil/poseidon/README.md

 10. Passing relevant bits of data to the handler if applicable so that components can make user of parameters/data

 ### Cool Features
-1. Component-specific styles, even if defined in general terms, will only affect those that exist in the current component!
+1. Component-specific styles, even if defined in general terms, will only affect those that exist in the current component! (component-specific styles should always be at the top of the css template literal)

 ### Differences to Torus
 1. Urgonomics of bindings, inferred to be implicit if none provided.
 Similar idea with defining data sources, bindings and definitions.